sheldcoop/studio/docs/ARCHITECTURE.md

 ## 3. Core Architectural Decisions & Future Considerations

+- **Configuration File Location:** The `next.config.ts` file **must** be located in the project root directory.
+Placing a duplicate configuration file inside `src/` will cause build failures that are difficult to debug.
 - **Server-First Approach:** We default to using Server Components for everything unless interactivity is explicitly needed.
 This is a core principle for maximizing performance.
 Any component with hooks (`useState`, `useEffect`) must be in a file marked with `'use client';`.
 The ideal architecture is to push these client "islands" as deep into the component tree as possible.
 - **Performance Optimization:** For client components that rely on large third-party libraries (e.g., `recharts` for charting), we use **`next/dynamic`** to lazy-load them.
 This prevents the large library code from being included in the initial page bundle, significantly speeding up the initial load time.
 A skeleton loader is shown while the heavy component is loaded in the background.
 - **Data-Driven Content:** The curriculum, learning paths, and topic definitions are stored in structured data files (`src/lib/curriculum/`, `src/lib/learning-paths.ts`).
 The pages read from this data, meaning we can add or change a topic by simply updating a data file, not by creating a new page.